-Evelyn Niitväli advises clients on all aspects of German and European antitrust/competition law, with a particular focus on merger control as well as cartel cases.
-Her experience spans various industries, including consumer goods, retail, automotive, energy and utilities, IT, and telecommunications.
-Evelyn started her career at Hengeler Mueller.
-Prior to founding RCAA, Evelyn was a partner at a Munich-based antitrust boutique firm and headed the German antitrust practice of Weil, Gotshal & Manges LLP.
+Evelyn Niitväli is the founder of Niitväli Competition Law, a dedicated antitrust boutique firm.
+She advises clients on all aspects of German and European antitrust/competition law with a particular focus on merger control and cartel cases.
+Her experience spans various industries, including consumer goods, retail, automotive, energy and IT.
+Prior to founding her own firm, Evelyn was a partner at another boutique firm, headed the German antitrust practice of Weil and worked with Hengeler Mueller.

-What motivated you to specialise in competition law?
+What advice would you give to someone starting out in competition law?

 Evelyn Niitväli is a sterling competition lawyer who "always works relentlessly and intelligently for her clients and their goals".